postlight/parser/CONTRIBUTING.md

 #### Markdown

-In addition to enforcing a JavaScript style guide, we also require that markdown files pass [remarklint](https://github.com/wooorm/remark-lint) with the recommended preset.
-This helps keep our markdown tidy, consistent, and compatible with a range of markdown parsers used for generating documentation.
+In addition to enforcing a JavaScript style guide, we also require that Markdown files pass [remarklint](https://github.com/wooorm/remark-lint) with the recommended preset.
+This helps keep our Markdown tidy, consistent, and compatible with a range of Markdown parsers used for generating documentation.

 ### Node.js Version Requirements

-Mercury is built against Node `>= v6`.
+Mercury is built against Node `>= v8.10`.
 Since this is the latest LTS release and the version we run in our CI environments, we recommend you use it when working on the Mercury codebase.